chesyya/baosky-plugin-api-generator/plugin-docs/language-extensions/semantic-highlight-guide.md

 | `documentation`| For occurrences of symbols in documentation.  |
 | `defaultLibrary`| For symbols that are part of the standard library.  |

-Along with the standard types and modifiers, VS Code defines a mapping of types and modifiers to similar TextMate scopes.
+Along with the standard types and modifiers, Baosky defines a mapping of types and modifiers to similar TextMate scopes.
 That's covered in the section [Semantic Token Scope Map](#semantic-token-scope-map).

 ### Custom token types and modifiers

-If necessary, extensions can declare new types and modifiers or create sub types of existing types through the `semanticTokenTypes` and `semanticTokenModifiers` contribution points in their extension's `package.json`:
+If necessary, 插件 can declare new types and modifiers or create sub types of existing types through the `semanticTokenTypes` and `semanticTokenModifiers` contribution points in their 插件's `package.json`:

 ```json
 {